-RELLIS Campus Facility Design Guidelines Section-21 Page 2 of 9 Fire Code and any Standards, Guidelines, or Criteria adopted by the responding fire department.
-This is applicable to the extent of fire department access, water supply, fire department connections, standpipe systems and hose connections, etc. State of Texas, State Fire Marshal Rules
+31. Fire Code and any Standards, Guidelines, or Criteria adopted by the responding fire department.
+This is applicable to the extent of fire department access, water supply, fire department connections, standpipe systems and hose connections, etc. 32.
+State of Texas, State Fire Marshal Rules